Cell Phone Directory: An Introduction

 In the fine print, many companies state that your personal information may be sold, rented, or shared with third-party companies.
 At CallerSmart we do not rent, sell, share or trade any personal information to third-parties.

 No, this is a very common phone scam.
 Telephone carriers will never publish your cell phone number.
 Do not believe emails, texts, or phone calls that you receive claiming this.
-This is a ploy that scammers use to collect information.
+This is a ploy that scammers use to find information about potential victims.

-If your cell phone number appears in CallerSmart's cell phone directory, you can claim your number in order to manage your listing and opt-out any information from showing whenever someone else searches your number.
+If your cell phone number appears in CallerSmart's cell phone directory, you can claim your number to manage your listing and opt-out any information from showing whenever someone else searches your number.
 This can be done via our iPhone app or here on our website.
-In order to maintain the integrity of our community phone book, you need to first verify that you own the number in order to opt-out.
+To maintain the integrity of our community phone book, you need to first verify that you own the number to opt-out.

 The Do Not Call List doesn't cover all unwanted callers though.
 The following can still legally call you even after you've registered: